 👉 Learn more: Restream Studio: Everything you need to know

 5. Make a Test Run

 The first lesson about live streaming a conference is that you should do a test run before you start the broadcast.
+You can test your webcam and mic beforehand to make sure everything works properly.
 The second lesson is that you should not do the test at the last possible minute.
 Give yourself time to fix the things that can go wrong.

 Live streaming isn’t the future of conferencing and similar events — it’s already here.
 People are increasingly choosing virtual attendance instead of being physically present.
 As an event organizer who wants to plan conferences, you should use this trend to your advantage.
 Live stream conferences and reap all the awesome rewards of a world where physical presence matters less every day.

 The best of all is that you can plan it and do it all on your own.
 You can rent all the gear you need.
 You can use this guide to help you set everything up.
 When the time comes to go live, you can multistream your event to the widest possible audience.
 For the multistreaming part of the plan, you can always rely on Restream to have your back.